walles/cleverdrawer/README.md

 the things you launch most often first.

 # TODO Before Installing on Johan's Phone
+* Put some contents in the grid.
+Anything goes.
+* Give the grid cells an image and a caption each
-* Present installed apps with icon and name in a grid
+* Present installed apps with icon and name in the grid
 * Launch app when clicked
 * Make the grid scrollable
 * Sort app list alphabetically by title